animate1978/MB-Lab/docs/after_creation_tools.rst

 The After Creation Tools area contains functions that could help with characters post creation, such as poses, animations and adding clothing.

 * Face Expressions
-* Add clothing or polygonal hair assets
+* Add clothing or hair assets
 * Fit the assets to your character
 * Poses
 * Animation